harshit7271/FastAPI-Interview-Prep/README.md

 `Async support in FastAPI allows the server to handle multiple requests concurrently using Python's async and await syntax.
 It prevents blocking during I/O operations like database queries or external API calls, which improves scalability and performance when serving many users.`

+---

+# One More Interview Trick Question

+They may ask:

+***"Should ML inference endpoints always use async?"***

+Correct answer:

+`Not necessarily.
+If the endpoint is doing heavy CPU/GPU inference, async may not provide much benefit.
+Async is mainly useful for I/O operations`